Skip to main content

 Directions for submitting nominations:

-1. Open, edit and save the self-nomination form (must use Edge or Chrome to utilize editable form)
+1. (must use Edge or Chrome to utilize editable form)

 2. Return the completed form to the HCTA Elections Committee Chair via email (heinzmanl@citrusschools.org)